 The Second Annual Louise Meriwether First Book Prize

-The submissions period for the second annual Louise Meriwether First Book Prize is now open!
+The submissions period for the second annual Louise Meriwether First Book Prize is now closed!
 The prize was founded in 2016 to honor the legacy of author Louise Meriwether by publishing a debut work by a woman or nonbinary author of color.
 The prize is granted to a manuscript that follows in the tradition of Meriwether’s Daddy Was a Number Runner, one of the first contemporary American novels featuring a young black girl as the protagonist.
 Meriwether’s groundbreaking text inspired the careers of writers like Jacqueline Woodson and Bridgett M. Davis, among many others.
 The prize continues this legacy of telling much-needed stories that shift culture and inspire new writers.

 The inaugural prize was awarded to writer YZ Chin for her short story collection, Though I Get Home.
 The Feminist Press will publish Chin’s collection in spring 2018.